opensearch-project/documentation-website/_ml-commons-plugin/api.md

 ## Registering a model

-Use the register operation to register a custom model to a model index.
+Before you register a model, you must [register a model group]({{site.url}}{{site.baseurl}}/ml-commons-plugin/model-access-control#registering-a-model-group) for this model.
+The model group holds all versions of a particular model.
+Then use the register operation to register a model to a model group.
 ML Commons splits the model into smaller chunks and saves those chunks in the model's index.

-### Model access control considerations

-For clusters with model access control enabled, the following users can register new model versions for model groups with the specified access levels:

-- `public` model group: Any user.
-- `restricted` model group: Only the model owner or users with at least one backend role matching one of the backend roles of this model group.
--  `private` model group: Only the model owner.

-For clusters with model access control disabled, any user can register a new model version for any model group.

-Admin users can register new versions for any model group.

-For more information, see [Model access control]({{site.url}}{{site.baseurl}}/ml-commons-plugin/model-access-control).
+For information about user access for this API, see [Model access control considerations](#model-access-control-considerations).

 ### Path and HTTP methods